 Many new names have been releasing albums the last decade such as the gold selling band Sussat! with their rock’n’roll style, or Rikka and Jenseeraq with their loved pop songs and even new hip hoppers as Tarrak who’s been shaking the society with the strong lyrics and new sound also gained lots of popularity.
 Some of the latest best sellers are with the bands; Inuk, Maalia & Jonas, Kimmernaq, Frederik Elsner, TIU, Paninnguaq Jensen and Nanook which provide the scene with modern pop, rock and softer singer songwriter styles.

-A newer phenomenon at the moment is Frederik Elsner who's been collaborating with Ole Kristiansen on both his solo albums.
+A newer phenomenon at the moment is collaborations between genres and musicians/singers.
+For example Frederik Elsner who's been collaborating with Ole Kristiansen on both his solo albums.
 With this great icon that Ole Kristiansen is, and who started out in the 80s being one of Greenland's biggest stars it's a pleasure to see the old meeting the new and it works just perfectly.
 Their songs have become very popular and they've been very active performing shows together.
 The interest for collaborations have grown the last couple of years in Greenland and you see hip hoppers guest heavy metal bands such as Pukuut and Jens Kleist, or Tarrak and musicians from Inuk making the new group Îva, just to name a few.